sdemingo/gambit/README.md

 # Gambit

 A client to play chess in your terminal.
 All this work are inspired and based in the original [gambit](https://github.com/maaslalani/gambit) from [Maas Lalani](https://github.com/maaslalani).
-I get it and build [gambitsrv](https://github.com/sdemingo/gambitsrv),  a simple server in Go to manage games between human players.
+I get it and build [gambitsrv](https://github.com/sdemingo/gambitsrv),  a simple server in Go to manage chess games between human players.
+Gambit is specially designed to work on a unix shared server (*aka tilde or similar*)

 <br/>
 <p align="center">